hamidzar/Data-Analytics/Citi Bike Analytics/README.md

 The CSV files that were used are JC-201912-citibike-tripdata.csv.zip and JC-202012-citibike-tripdata.csv.zip.
 These files are downloaded from www.citibikenyc.com

-# NY Citi Bike - Tableau
+# NY Citi Bike - Tableau Link

 https://10ay.online.tableau.com/#/site/orangehat/views/NY-Citi-Bike/Story?:iid=1

-# NY Citi Bike - Analysis
+## NY Citi Bike - Analysis

-The Analysis/Observation shows:

 1.Bikers who born between 1968 to 1970 shows more interest in long higher mileage biking in 2019 and 2020 2.Grove St Path has more desirable for starting the Bike and ending in both 2019 and 2020